AbhinavOmprakash/snitch/README.md

 Snitch is how I debug and understand data flowing through my system.
 I use it as my sole debugger (in rare cases I reach for print statements).

 It's not a replacement for a full-fledged debugger, but it's pretty close and will be useful in 90% of the cases.
 However, unlike a debugger Snitch runs while your application us running, which is both better and worse than a traditional debugger.
 Better because a debugger freezes your application while you inspect the state.
+Better because the Clojure REPL will let you modify the code you are debugging, while it is running.
+Most debugger do not let you do that.
 Worse because Snitch will only show you the latest value from a series of invocation, where a debugger will let you step to the invocation you are interested in.
+(BTW.
+There are ways to collect state from all invocations, even if Snitch doesn't help with it.)

 # Features
-- `defn*`, `*let`, `*fn`, and `defmethod*` macros for automatic inline `def`s for function arguments and bindings
+- `defn*`, `*let`, `*fn`, and `defmethod*` macros automating inline `def`s for function arguments and bindings
 - Gives access to the return value of called functions
 - Lets you modify and then rerun the function with the snitched invokation arguments
 - Support for Clojurescript.
-- Editor agnostic (use it along with cider, conjure, calva, or cursive!).
+- Editor agnostic (use it along with [CIDER](https://cider.mx), [Conjure](https://conjure.oli.me.uk/), [Calva](https://calva.io), [Cursive](https://cursive-ide.com/), or any REPL enhanced [Clojure editor](https://clojure.org/guides/editors!).

 # What people have to say ❤️
 > Very handy with those variants of the regular macros.
 Just add a `*` and you are inline def-ing the args! - Peter Strömberg (co-author of Calva)